eventials/goevents/README.md

 An application produces events based on actions.
 Another application consume these events and maybe create new events.

-*Scenario:* If an application produces an events "payment-received", another application may want to delivery the product to the buyer.
+*Scenario:* If an application produces an event "payment.received", another application may want to delivery the product to the buyer.

 ## Supported Transport